-The following regulations apply to repeating undergraduate courses:
+The following regulations apply to repeating undergraduate courses: 1.
+A course in which an undergraduate student has an "A or B" grade

-- 1. A course in which an undergraduate student has an "A or B" grade may not be repeated. - 2.
-If a course in which the student has a "C, D, or F" grade is repeated, only the most recent grade earned (excluding "I, W, or WF") will be used in calculating the grade point average, except that all grades earned in the third and subsequent attempts will be used in calculating the grade point average.
+- 2. If a course in which the student has a "C, D, or F" grade is - repeated, only the most recent grade earned (excluding "I, W, or WF") will be used in calculating the grade point average, except that all grades earned in the third and subsequent attempts will be used in calculating the grade point average.
+Please inform the Office of the Registrar when enrolling in courses